-31 Is there any legislation protecting trade secrets and other confidential business information?
+33 Is there any legislation protecting trade secrets and other confidential business information?

 Under Austrian law the protection of trade secrets and confidential information is, in principle, regulated by the Austrian Act Against Unfair Competition and the Austrian Criminal Code.
+As defined in section 20 of the Austrian Data Protection Act, confidentiality agreements could relate to certain confidential information (as agreed by the employer and the employee) gained by the employee during the course of employment.
+Such information may be broader than the information that would otherwise be protected under an implied term or in equity.
 Depending on the particular circumstances of each case, the owners of trade secrets and confidential information may therefore avail themselves of the various remedies provided for by civil law (such as compensation, rendering of accounts; injunctive relief, etc) as well as press criminal charges against a person who unjustifiably disclosed such information.
 However, it is important to note that the disclosure of trade secrets or confidential information does not amount to a criminal offence if such disclosure was justified by public or compelling private interests.
 It is therefore advisable to include non-disclosure clauses with regard to trade secrets and other confidential business information into any employment agreement or service notice.